Philip Ifil

-Philip Nathan Ifil (born 18 November 1986) is an English former professional footballer of Saint Lucia descent who played as a defender.
+Philip Nathan Ifil (born 18 November 1986) is an English former professional footballer who played as a defender.
 His former clubs include Tottenham Hotspur, Millwall, Southampton, Colchester United and Dagenham & Redbridge.

-Career
+Club career

 Born in Willesden, London, Ifil attended Gladstone Park Primary School and Willesden High as a schoolboy.
-His mother is Greek-Cypriot and his father is from the West Indies.
-He played for Springfield Football Club based in Kingsbury, London before signing for Tottenham Hotspur as a teenager.
+He played for Springfield Football Club based in Kingsbury as a boy, where he was scouted by and signed for Tottenham Hotspur at age 10.

-A full-back, he made his debut for Tottenham Hotspur against Liverpool on the first day of the 2004–05 season, and went on to make three appearances in the Premier League.
-His first two games came in the 2004–05 season, including the aforementioned Liverpool game and playing the full 90 minutes of a 1–0 win against Newcastle United at St James' Park.
-He had to wait two and a half years until April 2007 for his third appearance in the 2006–07 season in the teams' 3–3 draw with Wigan Athletic.
+Ifil made his debut for Tottenham Hotspur against Liverpool on the first day of the 2004–05 season, and went on to make three appearances in the Premier League.
+Ifil would make two more appearances for Tottenham in the 2004–05 season, playing a full 90 minutes in a 1–0 win away against Newcastle United and coming on as a 77th-minute substitute in a 3-0 League Cup away win against Burnley.
+Ifil made only two more appearances for Tottenham, in a 3–1 away win against Port Vale in the League Cup on 8 November 2006 and in the Premier League a 3–3 away draw against Wigan Athletic.

-He represented England U20 at the 2003 FIFA World Youth Championship.
 On 28 September 2007 he joined English Championship side Southampton on a three-month loan deal.
 On 10 January 2008 he was transferred from Tottenham Hotspur to Colchester United for an undisclosed six figure fee, with various add-ons.

 At the start of December 2009 Ifil had yet to score his first career goal, however this was to change when he scored two goals in as many games against Brighton on 11 December 2009 and Southend United on Boxing Day 2009.

 On 10 September 2010, Ifil joined Dagenham & Redbridge for a one-year contract and made his debut away against Bournemouth in League One a day later.
 In May 2011 Dagenham announced the release of Ifil at the end of his contract.
 In July 2011, Ifil was signed by Kettering Town manager Morell Maison after impressing in pre-season.

 Ifil joined Wrexham on trial in the hope of winning a contract with the Welsh club in January 2013.

 As of December 2020 he was playing for Sun Sports Athletic in the Watford Sunday League.
 He began the 2021–22 season with Oxhey Jets of the Spartans South Midlands Premier Division.

-Family
+International career

+Ifil represented England at U16, U17, U19 and U20 level, which included 1 appearance at the 2003 FIFA World Youth Championship.

+Personal life

-He is the brother of fellow professional footballer, Jerel Ifil.
+Ifil is the brother of fellow professional footballer, Jerel Ifil.
+He is of Saint Lucian and Greek-Cypriot descent.